|

 Treasure (that stuff was hidden away for centuries yet the had lots

 of recognizable items that were not hidden).
-The look of the treasure in Pirates of the Caribbean Curse of the Black Pearl was surprisingly appropriate to the type of stuff (even though I thought the quantity was crazy).
+The look of the treasure in

-(photo: "Gato del Diablo" from The Rundown).
+crazy). (photo: "Gato del Diablo" from The Rundown).

 Movies

 do need to exaggerate but know when is too much.
-I have always wanted to see the "Gold City"
+I have always wanted to

-and solve the mystery of why it appeared gold but the
+see the "Gold City" and solve the mystery of why it appeared gold but

-its in a super overgrown/remote area and they use technology to find it.
-The team
+like its in a super overgrown/remote area and they use technology to

-but gets sidetracked with a discovery that turns out not to be a
+discovery that turns out not to be a sidetrack.

-[The TV show LOST even used the old wooden ship
+[The TV show LOST even used the

-jungle from Inca Gold, but the book's version had a great backstory.]
+book's version had a great backstory.]

-Keep it simple on the story line, but
+Keep it simple on the story line,

-have really good fighting tactics, cool gadgets, and something
+but have really good fighting tactics, cool gadgets, and something

 incredible we've never seen before (even if its CGI, good CGI).